Configuration

 default install directory.
 The default install directory is

-Apart from an extensive config file, with just about all the possible configuration options, unbound-control-setup creates the cryptographic keys necessary for the control option.
+unbound-control-setup creates the cryptographic keys necessary for the control option:

 unbound-control-setup

-the default setting), you can use sudo to create the files in that
+(which is the default setting), you can use sudo to create the files

-user’s name, so that the user running Unbound is allowed to read the keys.
-This
+in that user’s name, so that the user running Unbound is allowed to read the

 distributions.